-- Where you live

-- Screening choices vary according to where you live.
-Your health care provider will discuss what is available.

-- How far along you are in the pregnancy

-- Accurate dating of your pregnancy, determined by a first trimester ultrasound, is important for accurate screening results.
-Dating based on last menstrual period (LMP) is not ideal, but if a first trimester ultrasound is not available this dating can be used.

-- o If the first prenatal visit with your health care provider is before 14 weeks (3-1/2 months) of pregnancy, options that may be presented to you include:

-- First Trimester Screening (FTS)

-- Enhanced First Trimester Screening (eFTS)

-- Integrated Prenatal Screening (IPS)

-- Serum Integrated Prenatal Screening (SIPS)

-- Non-Invasive Prenatal Testing (NIPT)

-- o If the first prenatal visit with your health care provider is after 14 weeks (3-1/2 months) and before 21 weeks (~5 months) of pregnancy, options that may be presented to you include:

-- Maternal Serum Screening (MSS)

-- Non-Invasive Prenatal Testing (NIPT)

-- The age of the pregnant person (or the egg in the case of a donated egg) when the baby is born

-- If the pregnant person will be 40 years of age or older at the time of birth, prenatal testing options include all screening tests above, in addition to the option of diagnostic testing (page 15)

-- If the pregnant person/egg donor will be 39 years of age or younger at the time of birth, prenatal

-options include all of the screening tests above, however NIPT would have to be paid for out of pocket

-and is not covered by Ontario Health Insurance Plan (OHIP).
-Diagnostic testing would not typically be

-offered at this time.
+- Where you live - Screening choices vary according to where you live.
+Your health care provider will discuss what is available. - How far along you are in the pregnancy - Accurate dating of your pregnancy, determined by a first trimester ultrasound, is important for accurate screening results.
+Dating based on last menstrual period (LMP) is not ideal, but if a first trimester ultrasound is not available this dating can be used. - o If the first prenatal visit with your health care provider is before 14 weeks (3-1/2 months) of pregnancy, options that may be presented to you include: - Enhanced First Trimester Screening (eFTS) - Non-Invasive Prenatal Testing (NIPT) - o If the first prenatal visit with your health care provider is after 14 weeks (3-1/2 months) and before 21 weeks (~5 months) of pregnancy, options that may be presented to you include: - Multiple Marker Screening (MMS) - Non-Invasive Prenatal Testing (NIPT) - The age of the pregnant person (or the egg in the case of a donated egg) when the baby is born - o If the pregnant person will be 40 years of age or older at the time of birth, prenatal testing options include all screening tests above, in addition to the option of diagnostic testing (page 15). - If the pregnant person/egg donor will be 39 years of age or younger at the time of birth, prenatal options include all of the screening tests above, however NIPT would have to be paid for out of pocket and is not covered by Ontario Health Insurance Plan (OHIP).
+Diagnostic testing would not typically be offered at this time.